David O. Selznick filmography: RKO Pictures

 In 1931 Selznick and director Lewis Milestone attempted to form their own production company.
 After several months, however, the two were unsuccessful in achieving financial backing.
-Milestone eventually accepted an offer to because head of production at United Artists while Selznick accepted a similar position at RKO Radio.
+Milestone eventually accepted an offer to become head of production at United Artists while Selznick accepted a similar position at RKO Radio.

 As Vice-president in Charge of Production, Selznick was personally involved in the 22 RKO films listed here.